 I have written about discounted San Francisco Zoo tickets in the past, and the information at that link can still help you save on tickets.

 What kid doesn’t love learning while playing?
 Or what grownup, for that matter?
 That’s what makes this hands-on museum so cool.
 There are hundreds of exhibits in six galleries that teach solid science — like what causes earthquakes, the ins and outs of weather patterns, and how electricity works — through fun and engaging interactive experiences.

 Definitely make reservations for the Tactile Dome, a pitch black half sphere where visitors walk, crawl, and climb through differently textured spaces in total darkness.

 This bustling waterfront marketplace is a popular attraction for both San Francisco natives and visitors.
 There’s great shopping, delicious food, a one-of-a-kind 7D indoor roller coaster-type ride, live music, a mirror maze, the Aquarium of the Bay with its awe-inspiring sea tunnels, and the gorgeous San Francisco Carousel.

-But the biggest draw is the chatty population of sea lions that made Pier 39’s K-dock their home after the 1989 Loma Prieta earthquake.
+But the biggest draw is the chatty population of PIER 39 sea lions that made the K-dock their home after the 1989 Loma Prieta earthquake.
 They are cute, boisterous, and so much fun to photograph.
 Scroll down for information about discounted Pier 39 Attraction Passes.